MachinisteWeb/EditAtlas/README.md

-## Using with SublimeAtlas ##
+## Using with ComponentAtlas ##

-It's also possible to edit values into component used by [SublimeAtlas](https://github.com/Haeresis/SublimeAtlas) thanks to `path` variable.
+It's also possible to edit values into component used by [ComponentAtlas](https://github.com/Haeresis/ComponentAtlas) thanks to `path` variable.
 To work with it, it's important to pass it in third parameter `includeComponents('componentsPlaceholder', component, path)`.

 To edit a value in component from `specific` file, use that :